 Beautiful flowers can be difficult to grow in hard clay soil gardens.
-In order to have nice foliage and bright blooms flowers need to have access to the proper nutrients.
+In order to have nice foliage and bright blooms flowers need to have access to air, water, and the proper nutrients.
 Those nutrients can be tied up in clay soil.
 Where the soil has been tilled it nutrients can become available for a time but the clay soil eventually reverts back to the hard compact state.
 This happens because the fine clay particles wash into the air holes and can become tightly packed resulting in hard dense clay.
 This inhibits air, water, fertilizer and healthy root growth.

 Flower gardens are often a mix of perennials and annuals, so continually breaking up the soil becomes impractical especially after all the annuals have been planted.
 Due to the nature of traditional amendments, it is also impractical to try to get them to penetrate into the soil.

 Gypsum and lime are often suggested to amend the soil in order to suspend the destructive dispersion of fine clay particles that clog air and water paths.
 Two problems are getting it into the soil after your flowers are in place and that the effects are usually temporary.

 Sand is also a popular suggestion but again there is the problem of getting it into the clay after the annual flowers are in their new home.
 Even if you till it into the soil before planting the dispersion of the fine clay particles is not addressed this can give the clay more support making it even more like concrete.

 Compost has even larger bits of material and is even more difficult to get into the soil.
 However compost can have a benefit even if applied to the surface since the organic material is rich in nutrient holding carbon.
 Even when compost is broken down to the small carbon particles it is still difficult to get it into the depth of the soil where the carbon would be more beneficial.